Quick Stress Relief

 Tip 4: Find sensory inspiration

 Having trouble identifying sensory techniques that work for you?
-Inspiration is everywhere from sights you see as you go about your day to memories from your past.
+Look for inspiration around you, from the sights you see as you go about your day to memories from your past.

 Memories.
 Think back to what you did as a child to calm down.
 If you had a blanket or stuffed toy, you might benefit from tactile stimulation.
 Try tying a textured scarf around your neck before an appointment or keeping a piece of soft suede in your pocket.